EFL - ESL activities and games for teaching 'just', 'yet', 'already', 'since' and 'for'

 A perfect table

-This next speaking activity should get your students thinking about how to communicate using the target language.
-Draw a table on the board with the columns just, yet and already and tell the students to copy it into their notebooks and complete it with:
+Draw a table on the board with the columns just, yet and already and tell your students to copy it into their notebooks and complete it with:

 1. Three things they have just done.